Watch! Lucy Heath's Dog Masterclass: Teaching To Sit

 As a professional dog trainer, Lucy Heath knows firsthand that you absolutely can teach an old dog new tricks.

 In her eight-part Masterclass Series, she uses positive reinforcement to teach dog obedience training.
 You will be able to implement her dog advice and do your own dog behaviour training at home.

-In this video, Lucy shows us how to train your dog to ‘Sit’.
+In this video, Lucy shows us how to train our dog to ‘Sit’.

-To begin training you’re going to need some tasty treats and your dog’s favourite toy.
+To do dog obedience training at home you will need tasty treats and your dog’s favourite toy.

-All of the behaviours we’re about to teach are useful in everyday life, especially when it comes to things like vet visits and grooming.
+All of the dog behaviour training you are about to learn you will find useful in everyday life, especially when it comes to things like vet visits and grooming.

 Get him interested in the tasty treat in your hand.
 Lift your hand up and over their head.
 Usually, when the head goes up the bottom goes down.
 Tell them ‘yes’ and reward them with a treat.
 Move them around a bit to get them up again and repeat this step.
 Yes!